Category Archives: Blather

 Linear Units (Line Segments)

 • Ensamplario Atlantio.
+Seconnd Edition.
 A collection of blackwork fills from my doodle notebooks, some my own, some from artifacts, but when I started this I didn’t intend to publish, so I didn’t keep track.
 Some of the larger ones work well as all-over designs, or for small projects like biscornus or holiday ornaments.
-Presented in four chunks because at the time I issued it people had bandwidth usage limitations, and preferred smaller bites of content.
+All four previous segments of the original release stitched back together, along with some additional content.

 • Ensamplario Atlantio Volume II.
 More fills, plus some strip designs and yokes.
 90% original (exceptions are footnoted).
 In one file this time, as technology marched on since publication of the first.